Qstreet/react-apps/notes-react.md

 ## JSX

-JSX is the name for react markup syntax
+JSX is the name for react markup syntax.

+But browsers don't understand JSX.
+You need a JavaScript compiler, like Babel, to transform your JSX code into regular JavaScript.

+### Three JSX Rules
+1. Return a single root element
+1. Close all tags
+1. camelCase most of the things!

-HTML port to JSX? use an [online converter](https://transform.tools/html-to-jsx).
+HTML port to JSX? use a [converter](https://transform.tools/html-to-jsx).

 ```
 function SomeButton() {